Oracle Idiosyncrasies

 54 1952673792 1 0

-Session 52 looks like doing some db file read. select * from dba_extents where file_id = 8 and 39231 between block_id and block_id + blocks - 1, and with 8,39231 replaced by 21,27825, respectively, both show a table that the SQL is indeed accessing.
+Session 52 looks like doing db file scattered read and then sequential read.
+According to select * from dba_extents where file_id = 8 and 39231 between block_id and block_id + blocks - 1, and with 8,39231 replaced by 21,27825, respectively, both show a table that the SQL is indeed accessing.
 I wish the event name and p1text,p2text,p3text were set correctly.
 Session 54 is my current session doing the select from v$session_wait.
-According to old version Oracle, the wait event should be SQL*Net message to client.
+The wait event should be SQL*Net message to client.
 So, this null event is not saying there's no wait event.
-Instead, it says I'm disguised as null and you need to make an educated guess at what I really am!
+Instead, it says I'm disguised as null and you need to make an educated guess at what I really am.

 21. "Sort" Not Always Means Sort